Developers

 Authentication

-The Mnemos API uses bearer tokens.
+The Orvine API uses bearer tokens.
 Every request is scoped, audited, and bound to a tenant.

 Bearer tokens